goblinhack/c-plus-plus-examples/std_unordered_set/README.md

 How to use std::unordered_set
 =============================

-std::unordered_set is likely implemented as a hash table.
+std::unordered_set allows insertion of unique elements but provides no sorting mechanism.
+It is likely implemented as a hash table on the back end.
 So all the normal concerns for hash tables apply.

 Hash tables are generally O(1) and trees O(log N), but there are some big caveats with hashes.
 If your hash table say had 10 elements and you added